If you live in San Diego or are just visiting, you might wonder whether the city’s tap water is safe to drink.

 Filtration

 After disinfection, the water flows through deep filtration beds.
 Even the smallest contaminant particles get picked up as the water works through the beds.
-The result is very clean water.
+The result is pure water.

 Secondary Disinfection

 Chlorine and ammonia get added to the water after the filtration process.
 The added chemicals merging produces chloramines, which fight microbial contamination.
-Water is also adjusted accordingly to maintain a healthy pH level.
+The water is also adjusted accordingly to maintain a healthy pH level.

-The result of going through that process is highly clean, highly drinkable water that gets distributed throughout the San Diego area.
+The result of going through that process is thoroughly clean, highly drinkable water that gets distributed throughout the San Diego area.

 Do They Have the Cleanest Tap Water?